ambrosia13/ForgetMeNot-Shaders/README.md

 ## how to use third-party shaders with canvas

-1. Be sure you're on 1.19.4 or above.
-Support is not guaranteed for versions that Canvas doesn't actively support.
+1. Be sure you're on 26.1.1 or above.
+Support is not guaranteed for versions that Can-Pipe doesn't actively support.
+You can check the supported versions of Can-Pipe [here](https://modrinth.com/mod/can-pipe/versions).

 2. Install [Fabric](https://fabricmc.net/wiki/install).

-3. Get Canvas Renderer mod through [Modrinth](https://modrinth.com/mod/canvas). **Keep in mind that Canvas does not work with Sodium, Iris, OptiFine, or OptiFabric.**
+3. Get Can-Pipe through [Modrinth](https://modrinth.com/mod/can-pipe). **Can-Pipe should not be installed alongside Sodium, Iris, OptiFine, or OptiFabric.**

 4. Download your preferred pipeline shaderpack.
-If you're looking for alternatives to Forget-me-not, try out [Lumi Lights](https://github.com/spiralhalo/LumiLights/releases), [Lomo (not for gameplay as of this writing)](https://github.com/fewizz/lomo/releases), or [Aerie (vanilla-plus, wip)](https://modrinth.com/shader/aerie-shaders).
+If you're looking for an alternative to Forget-me-not, try out [Lumi Lights](https://github.com/spiralhalo/LumiLights/releases) by spiralhalo.

 5. Launch your game, put your downloaded `.zip` file into your `resourcepacks` folder and activate the resource pack.
-(Don't extract it!)
+(There's no need to extract it!)

-6. Navigate to `Options / Video Settings / Canvas / Pipeline Options / Pipelines` and select the pipeline that you want to play with.
+6. Navigate to `Options/Video Settings/Quality & Performance/Pipeline` and select the pipeline that you want to use.

-## troubleshooting

-- Experiencing bad shadow outcomes?
-In `Options / Video Settings / Canvas / Debug`, set `Shadow Priming Strategy` to `TIERED` and `Disable Shadow Self-Occlusion` to true.

-- Does Canvas say in chat that some shaders are broken?
-Please grab your log in `.minecraft/logs/latest.log` and all contents of the `.minecraft/canvas_shader_debug/` folder and either make an issue on GitHub or let me know about it on Discord.

-- Does every Canvas pipeline break other than Canvas Basic?
-If so, your device is probably incompatible with Fabulous graphics, which most Canvas pipelines use.
-Unfortunately, there's no fix for this.

 ## feature highlights

-- seasons! be immersed in your world as the seasons change over time
+- seasons! be immersed in your world with the first shaders-only implementation of dynamic seasons

-- HDR, bloom, and tone mapping
+- internal HDR, tone mapping, bloom, exposure, and other camera emulations

-- dramatic skies with atmospheric scattering and custom realistic clouds
+- dramatic skies with a realistic atmosphere and clouds

 - water waves and reflections

-- support for PBR, with hundreds of built-in default materials
+- hundreds of built-in default PBR materials

 - contact-hardening variable penumbra shadows